serendipitee/gradswe/README.md

 ## Testing

 You will need to install the following:
+* git
-* node js (v4 not v6!)...this will also come with npm (upgrade to v3.6 something)
+* node js (v4 not v6! https://nodejs.org/en/blog/release/v4.8.4/ ) ... this will also come with npm
-* GitHub account with access to the repository
+* update npm with ###`npm install npm@latest -g`

 Find a folder where you'd like to download the project folder to:

 ### `git clone https://github.com/serendipitee/gradswe.git`

-Once that's done, run:
+Once that's done, navigate to the root folder and run:

 ### `npm install`

 This will install all the dependencies listed in package.json in a folder called 'node_modules'.

 Now you should be good to start developing.
-Run:
+Run in the root folder:

 ### `npm start`